timmon54/AMMI-Marlin-2.1.x/README.md

     SERVOS: GND, +5v, PE5                        Connected to BLTOUCH_V2 sensor of printer for aoutoleveling of the build plate.

     TH1:    GND, PA3                             Connected to the potentiometer that perfomrs ADC for belt tensioning system.
+Potentiometer adjusts tensioner based                                                  on digital voltage reading.

 ### Power and Switch Connections: